Working with APIs

 3. 3

-Query parameters (in Parameters tab): Key-value pairs that appear after ? in the URL.
-They refine the response without changing the endpoint path.
-Parameters with null values are skipped.
+Query parameters (in Parameters tab): key-value pairs that appear after ? in the URL

-For a detailed explanation of URL structure, check out the blog post about URLs.
+For a detailed explanation of URL structure, read our blog post about how URLs really work.

 Set request headers

-Headers provide additional information about the request that guide how the server processes the call.
+HTTP request headers provide additional information about the request that determine how the back-end server processes the API call.

 Set a request header